 On the subject of the characters, well it might Dillon mostly get the dedication during the first episode, with Ziggy coming up second, everyone else playing second fiddle, unheard of as generally there’s a set structure, new clueless red ranger joining a pre-established team or a whole group becoming rangers at once.
 The core 3 are introduced here then how they become rangers is left out completely as is where the powers are from, in favor of introducing the world of RPM through Dillon and the city through Ziggy, it’s great to see an empty world and the two make for an effective double act.

 So that’s my review of the first episode, apologies for the length, there really is a lot to talk about, and for all my ranting about introducing the rangers in the credits at least they leave the green open to interpretation, though not by much.
 The series overall is great and the first episode hit a level so high I was instantly hooked, I hope this makes you watch it if you haven’t and re watch if you have… as its nothing short of awesome!!!

 Posted on 01/22/2012, in Other, Text Reviews/Articles and tagged bruce kallish, corinth, Darida Ryata, fights., film, go-onger, introduction, koichi sakamoto, martial arts, pow, power, Reviews, rpm, ryatta, samurai, sentai, super sentai, the tribe, tv, TV / Web.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.